Leadership

 Liam Collins, Director

 Colonel (ret.)
 Liam Collins was a career Special Forces officer who served in a variety of special operations assignments.
 He conducted multiple operational deployments in support of various operations including Operational Nobile Anvil (Kosovo), Operation Joint Forge (Bosnia), Operation Enduring Freedom (Afghanistan), Operation Iraqi Freedom as well as operational deployments to South America and the Horn of Africa.
-Previously he served as the Director of the Modern War Institute and Director of the Combating Terrorism Center at West Point, and from 2016-2018, he served as General (ret.)
-Abizaid’s executive officer for his Secretary of Defense appointment as the Senior Defense Advisor to Ukraine.
+Previously, he served as the Director of the Modern War Institute and Director of the Combating Terrorism Center at West Point.
+Additionally, from 2016-2018, he served as executive officer to General (ret.)
+Abizaid during his appointment by the Secretary of Defense as the Senior Defense Advisor to Ukraine.

 His work has been cited by the Assistant to the President for Homeland Security and Counterterrorism, the White House Press Secretary, The New York Times, the Associated Press, CNN, ABC News, Fox News, NPR, The Wall Street Journal and USA Today.
-He holds a Bachelor of Science degree in Mechanical Engineering (Aerospace) from the United States Military Academy and a Master in Public Affairs and a PhD from Princeton University’s Woodrow Wilson School of Public and International Affairs.
+He holds a Bachelor of Science degree in Mechanical Engineering (Aerospace) from the United States Military Academy and a Master of Public Affairs and a PhD from the Woodrow Wilson School of Public and International Affairs at Princeton University.
 He is a permanent member of the Council on Foreign Relations.

 John Spencer, Chair of War Studies